 Here are six “Simply Natural” spots where visitors can explore the island chain’s environment and discover tree, plant and flower species.

-In Key Largo, the Botanic Gardens at Kona Kai Resort, overlooking Florida Bay and Everglades National Park, are South Florida’s only nonprofit botanic gardens nestled on the grounds of a for-profit boutique hotel: the 13-room Kona Kai Resort for guests 16 and older.
+In Key Largo, the Gardens at Kona Kai Resort, overlooking Florida Bay and Everglades National Park, are nestled on the grounds of a boutique hotel: the 13-room Kona Kai Resort for guests 16 and older.

 Tropical woodlands called hammocks dot the landscape at Marathon’s Crane Point Hammock Museum & Nature Center, home to the hardwood species lignumvitae, Jamaica dogwood and native thatch palms found nowhere else in the United States.
 The Florida Keys Land and Sea Trust preserves the 63.5-acre site — one of the Florida Keys’ most sensitive environmental and archaeological attractions.